 Modified IP allocation policy due to IPv4 address space exhaustion.
 A new IPv6 network is underway.

 IP addresses lie at the heart of the Internet.
-Its expansion over the last two decades has lead to the almost full exhaustion of the public IPv4 address space.
+Its expansion over the last two decades has led to the almost complete exhaustion of the public IPv4 address space.

 The usage of web-connected devices has indeed gone through the roof, whereas the number of available IPs has alarmingly dropped, accordingly.

-The newer, more robust IPv6 system is gradually being adopted worldwide and we’re a few weeks away from deploying it ourselves as well.
+The newer, more robust IPv6 system is gradually being adopted worldwide and we will be deploying it ourselves as well.

 The history behind the exhaustion of IPv4 addresses